nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS:**
    1. User inputs command to remove all contacts
-   2. UNIon clears all the contacts it has stoerd till thus far.
+   2. UNIon clears all the contacts it has stored till thus far.

    Use case ends.